samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-iot-device.md

 ![Fritzing](/images/docs/sami/demos-tools/first-iot-sensors-connect-arduino.jpg)

-Next, upload the Sketch program (`read_flame_sensor.ino`) to the Arduino Uno using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+Next, upload the Sketch program (`read_flame_sensor.ino`) to the Arduino UNO using the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 This code reads one digital value from the IR flame sensor, and then sends it to the serial port every 5 seconds (you can change this parameter in the code later, since SAMI has [rate limits](https://developer.samsungsami.io/sami/sami-documentation/rate-limiting.html#websocket-limits) for the number of messages per day).
 For the digital readings, "0" means that a fire is detected and "1" means no fire.

 Here is the straightforward code: